lucalista/shinestacker/docs/main.md

 ## Requirements

-* python version 3.12 or greater
+* python version 3.12.
+With python 3.13, when closing the applications, it crashes in in the garbage colleciton phase.

 The following python modules:
 * imagecodecs